 Filter Portion of Control Board

-Auto Band Switching Portion of Control Board
+Auto Band Switching Portion

-Control Circuits Mounted on the Heat Sink
+Control Circuits Mounted on

 Results:

 On-the-air tests have indicated that the amplifier is clean and linear.
-Normal SSB transmission results in the heat sink temperature rising to about 35 °C.